-Pakistan shoots down Indian jets, carries out airstrikes in Kashmir
+Pakistan says it shot down Indian jets, carried out airstrikes in Kashmir

 “We have an evacuation plan in place and if need arises we will evacuate people to safer areas,” he said.

-Local officials on the Pakistani side said at least four people had been killed and seven wounded, though it was unclear if the casualties were civilian or military.
+Officials on the Pakistani side said at least four people had been killed and seven wounded, though it was unclear if the casualties were civilian or military.

 India has also continued its crackdown on suspected militants operating in Kashmir, a mountainous region that both countries claim in full but rule in part.